 Now add in social media, where a series of high-quality cameras are recording every single happening.

-It’s understandable why FOMO flashed into popularity, as cell phone cameras got better as Facebook-run Instagram fueled the charge.
-And with 100 different ways to find plans for a Friday night, 2017 is jam-packed with tons to do, perpetually.
+It’s understandable why FOMO flashed into popularity, as cell phone cameras got better Facebook-run Instagram fueled the charge.
+And with 100 different ways to find plans for a Friday night, 2019 is jam-packed with tons to do, perpetually.

 While I work from 8-4 pm on any given day, there are yoga classes, hiking trips, and ice skating outings that I miss out on.
 And we all have that friend that marks themselves as “interested” on every single nearby event.

-The FOMO is real in 2017 and it’s also a powerful tool that marketers can wield.
-And B2B marketers can even harness the power of FOMO to drive business.
+The FOMO is real in 2019, and it’s also a powerful tool that marketers can wield.
+B2B marketers can even harness the power of FOMO to drive business.

 Create FOMO Using Facebook Events

-I would argue that Facebook Events are the all-powerful driver of FOMO in 2017.
+I would argue that Facebook Events are the all-powerful driver of FOMO.

 And this is the to the advantage of marketers, who can use them to both inform potential leads about an upcoming webinar or trade show, while also getting them to act on that interest.

 Hitting the interested button is a low friction way to get a lead to start making commitments to your brand.
-And it allows them to add an event to their calendar so that when they appraise that week’s events, they can decide they are going or not.
+It allows them to add an event to their calendar and decide if they are going or not when they appraise that week’s events.

 Facebook events are also great things to promote in paid social advertising, as they give you another metric to track.

 Depending on your audience, you might find varying effectiveness with Facebook events.
-Older generations may not mark themselves interested in every event that they are interested in.
-But even just seeing the event will create the atmosphere of FOMO.
+Those from older generations may not mark themselves interested in every event that interests them.
+But even just seeing the event will create FOMO.

 As more and more millennials stream into the world’s offices, you will see this trend taking off even more in the coming years.
 I don’t think many digital businesses have caught on to using Facebook events, but they should.

 For in-person events, this is highly effective.
 Create an event if you run a trade show or conference and then run targeted ads towards your demographic.
-You could even create events for your booth at someone else’s events.
+You could even create events for your booth at a conference.

 If you make no in-person appearances (which is likely hurting your brand), then consider having high-quality content drop at particular times.
 Then create events for those content drops.